Get Involved

 photo

-Meet Palestinians in the West Bank and hear directly about their experience living under occupation – while also learning about Israeli human rights organizations who work to end it
+Meet Palestinians in the West Bank and hear directly about their experience living under military occupation – while also learning about Israeli human rights organizations who work to end it

 photo